ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 6. VM backup files are encrypted on disk in the recovery region Veeam Repository with Veeam encryption.
 7. If a restore is needed in the recovery region, the Veeam datastore encryption storage policy is used to reencrypt the VM by using an encryption key from the recovery region HPCS instance through the KMIP for VMware service.

-For more information about Veeam encryption, see [Encryption standards](https://helpcenter.veeam.com/docs/backup/vsphere/encryption_standards.html?ver=100){:external}.
+For more information about Veeam encryption, see [Encryption standards](https://helpcenter.veeam.com/docs/backup/vsphere/encryption_standards.html?ver=100){: external}.

 In the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region design for SaaS Consumer key management, then the same encryption keys are required in the recovery region as used in the protected region.
 Currently, HPCS does not support the same encryption keys in two regions.
 If a failure of the first HPCS instance occurs, keys can be restored to another HPCS instance in another region.